Illustration: Moe Suliman

 The lead synth sound was created by layering the “LD Titan” and “LD Epic Lead” presets found in Serum.

 The melody masters the art of combining repetition with variation, which is key to writing a memorable melody.
-Looking at the sheet music or MIDI makes it immediately evident that there’s a strong call-and-response scheme to the melody’s rhythmic structure – the second measure reinforces the broad rhythmic ideas presented by the previous bar, while also introducing additional interest.
-The heightening in pitch in the response creates a blissful sense of elevation, perfect for a summer anthem.
-These techniques, combined with the inherently familiar note selection from the pentatonic scale, set Avicii up with the ultimate formula to create a catchy melody.
+Looking at the transcription makes it immediately clear that there’s a strong call-and-response scheme to the melody’s rhythmic structure – the second measure reinforces the broad rhythmic ideas presented by the previous bar, while also introducing additional interest.
+The heightening in pitch in the response creates a blissful sense of elevation that’s perfect for a summer anthem.
+These techniques, combined with the inherently familiar note selection from the pentatonic scale, set Avicii up with the ultimate formula for a catchy melody.

 The pentatonic scale in rock: “Livin’ On A Prayer” by Bon Jovi